 6. Match Your Brushwork to the Nature of the Seascape

-Here is a general tip which I find particularly useful for seascape painting.
+Here is a general tip that I find particularly useful for seascape painting.
 Try to match your brushwork to the nature of the seascape.

 For example, if you are painting the crashing waves of the turbulent seas, try using broken and exaggerated brushwork.